The Best Hiking in the USA

 We also set the bar pretty high for these travel writers.
 But I think it may have been an understatement.

 We want to thank each of them for helping us out with this article.
 Be sure to check out each their websites to find more great hikes.

 But while you’re here, check out our other guides on Hiking around the world.
 If you missed it, the previous post in this series explored the best trails on the other side of the world – Australia and New Zealand.

-We have also began publishing some of our other trips around the world.
-We just published one on our favorite campgrounds around Iceland.
+We have also begun publishing some of our other trips around the world.
+We just published one of our favorite campgrounds around Iceland.
 We took a trip there in September of 2019 for our second trip to the country.

-And while the camping was amazing in Iceland, whale watching with North Sailing in Husavik was a highlight of the entire trip.
+And while the camping was excellent in Iceland, whale watching with North Sailing in Husavik was a highlight of the entire trip.